avalyn-project/avalyn_docs/avalyn_assistant/Documentation.md

 </td>
 </tr>
 </table>
-You can use any distributions of linux with Avalyn, it does not have to be Ubuntu.
+Although it is recommended that you use the Ubuntu Linux distribution, it is not required.

 There will be multiple distributions hosted on our servers at <a href="https://distro.xnitc.com/Linux" target="_blank">https://xnitc.com/distro/Linux/</a>

+#

+`Avalyn Self Hosting Method`

 `[Ubuntu]:` <a href="https://distro.xnitc.com/Linux/Ubuntu/" target="_blank">https://xnitc.com/distro/Linux/Ubuntu/</a>